Let's Call It Quits

-"Let's Call It Quits" is a song by the British rock band Slade, released in 1976 as the second single from their sixth studio album, Nobody's Fools.
+"Let's Call It Quits" is a song by the British rock band Slade, released on 30 January 1976 as the second single from their sixth studio album, Nobody's Fools.
 The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Chas Chandler.
 It reached number 11 in the UK Singles Chart and remained in the top 50 for seven weeks.

 Background

 By 1975, Slade began to feel stale, believing they had achieved as much success in the UK and Europe as they could.
 The band and their manager Chas Chandler decided that their next career move should be to try and crack America.
 The band agreed to move to there and build a reputation for their live performances from scratch, just as they had in the UK.
 In between touring, the band recorded their next album, Nobody's Fools, which saw the band move towards a more "American" soul/pop sound in attempt to gain a commercial break on the American charts.
 The lead single, "In for a Penny", was released in November 1975 and reached No. 11 in the UK, with "Let's Call It Quits" following in January 1976 as the second single.
 Like its predecessor, it too reached No. 11.
 It would be Slade's last Top 20 single in the UK for five years.

 Upon release, the band suffered legal issues over "Let's Call It Quits" as the American musician Allen Toussaint felt the song was similar to his 1973 track "Brickyard Blues".
 Although Lea maintained that he had never heard the song, the band settled out of court and agreed to give Toussaint half of the song's royalties.
 In a 1986 fan club interview, Lea recalled: "We had a court case taken against us once for "Let's Call It Quits" because it sounded like a song called "Brickyard Blues", a song that I had never heard before or since."